gortaina/workout/README.md

 TopCoder, codility

 ## 27/10/2019
-I learned that´s isn´t produtive keep two track of 100DaysOfXXX, for review is good but for day-code-day is not good, much replicate code.
+I learned that´s isn´t produtive keep two tracks of 100DaysOfXXX, for review is good but for day-code-day is not good, much replicate code.
 Soo, I keep one track for all separate by tag.